 Miriam began teaching philosophy to graduates and undergraduates from 1994 and has taught at UCL, Heythrop and Oxford.
 She has been teaching A Level philosophy at Camden Girls School for the last 2 years.
 Miriam has a BA and an MPhil from UCL, and her main interest is in political philosophy and Plato.
 Miriam has been working with The Philosophy Foundation since 2007 and has worked with children from nursery age up to KS5.

-Andrew Day - Senior Specialist, Corporate Engagement & Training Director
+Andrew Day - Senior Specialist, Corporate Engagement & Development

 Andrew has a background in language teaching and management, where he developed an interest in professional development and training.
 He has a degree in Philosophy and Social Anthropology which sparked an interest in the part language plays in the development of thinking.
 Having also worked in screenwriting and the theatre, he enjoys the role that stories have in his work for The Philosophy Foundation.